wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/rbac.rst

    #.
 Click **Save role mapping** to save and map the user with Wazuh as *administrator*.

    For the role mapping to take effect, make sure that ``run_as`` is set to ``true`` in the ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`` configuration file.
-Restart the Kibana service and clear your browser cache and cookies.
+Restart the Wazuh dashboard service and clear your browser cache and cookies.

 Creating and setting a Wazuh read-only user
 -------------------------------------------